springernature/vpat/springerlink.md

 <br><br>
 In some cases, WAI-ARIA attributes have been omitted where they would be helpful (e.g. no status update is triggered on the "date published" popup component on advanced search pages).
 In other cases WAI-ARIA roles or attributes may be misused in ways that cause elements to have misleading semantics.
 We are actively working to find and repair these problems.
 <br><br>
-Pages located at checkout.springer.com contain elements without accessible names (e.g. links, images), incorrectly-applied semantics (e.g. semantic headings used for visual effect only, malformed WAI-ARIA landmarks, labels used in incorrect contexts, data tables not marked up as tables, lists not marked up as lists, custom interactive components not marked up in a way that can be used by Assistive Technology), and missing elements or WAI-ARIA attributes (e.g. form fields without labels, step counters and flyout menus without WAI-ARIA markup).
+Pages located at checkout.springer.com (<strong>older</strong> design) contain elements without accessible names (e.g. links, images), incorrectly-applied semantics (e.g. semantic headings used for visual effect only, malformed WAI-ARIA landmarks, labels used in incorrect contexts, data tables not marked up as tables, lists not marked up as lists, custom interactive components not marked up in a way that can be used by Assistive Technology), and missing elements or WAI-ARIA attributes (e.g. form fields without labels, step counters and flyout menus without WAI-ARIA markup).
 <br><br>
 Other third party scripts, including the Freshdesk customer services widget, may present elements that lack adequate names and roles, making them difficult for screen reader users to access.
 When we become aware of deficiencies, we contact third party suppliers to request repairs.
 </td>